Macroscopic maximally entangled state preparation between two atomic ensembles: Introduction

 In this paper we propose a scheme for the generation of a MMES between two atomic ensembles using collective QND measurement and local spin rotations.
 In the QND scheme, the atoms in ensemble interact with a photonic field, which is subsequently measured, projecting the atoms into an entangled state \cite{aristizabal2021quantum,manish2022measurement}.
-Our approach extends works such as Ref. \cite{behbood2014,toth2010generation,behbood2013feedback} which have proposed sequential QND measurements to generate a collective singlet state within single atomic ensembles with postselection.
-Our scheme, on the other hand, is deterministic in the sense that the system converges towards MMES with \textit{asymptotically unit} probability.
+Our approach extends works which have proposed sequential QND measurements to generate a collective singlet state within single atomic ensembles with postselection methods such as in Ref. \cite{behbood2014,behbood2013feedback} and using feedback techniques \cite{toth2010generation}.
+Our scheme, on the other hand, is deterministic in the sense that the system converges towards MMES with \textit{asymptotically unit} probability as opposed to the stochastic evolution based on the random measurement outcomes in the sequential QND \cite{manish2022measurement}.
 Our scheme does not approximate spins as a bosonic mode under the Holstein-Primakoff approximation as is often done by restricting to the short time interaction regime and holds for longer evolution times.
 In addition, our scheme does not rely upon individual atom control, as we have employed collective spin operations, projective measurements and local unitary rotations that can be implemented in experimental settings.

 The paper is structured as follows.
 In Sec. \ref{sec2} we review the theory of QND measurement induced entanglement \cite{aristizabal2021quantum,manish2022measurement} and introduce the basic physical system that we are dealing with.
 In Sec. \ref{sec3} we describe the maximally entangled state for macroscopic atomic ensembles and show its connection to the macroscopic singlet state.
 The former can be transformed into the latter state through a local unitary transformation.
 In Sec. \ref{sec4} we explain the protocol for deterministic preparation of the MMES and show that multiple sequential QND measurement produces a convergence of the desired state with the adaptive unitary.
 In Sec. \ref{sec5} we numerically simulate our proposed protocol and show that convergence is obtained towards the MMES.
-Finally, in Sec. \ref{sec6} we summarize our results.
+In Sec. \ref{sec6}, we have discussed the overall effectiveness of the protocol with imperfections such as atom number fluctuations and initial ensemble prepared in the maximally mixed state.
+In Sec. \ref{sec7}, we propose an experimental set-up to realize the protocol.
+Finally, in Sec. \ref{sec8} we summarize our results.